Marie-Louise Eta

-Marie-Louise Eta (née Bagehorn; born 7 July 1991) is a German former footballer who played as a midfielder for Frauen-Bundesliga club Werder Bremen.
-She has also played for Turbine Potsdam.
+Marie-Louise Eta (née Bagehorn; born 7 July 1991) is a German former footballer who played as a midfielder for Frauen-Bundesliga club Werder Bremen, among others.
+In 2023, after being appointed assistant coach to Marco Grote at Union Berlin, Eta became the first woman to serve in this role with a men's Bundesliga side and with a team in the men's UEFA Champions League.

 Club career

 Eta retired from playing at the end of the 2017–18 season, aged 26.

 International career

 As an Under-19 international she played the 2009 and 2010 U-19 European Championships.

 Personal life

 She married Benjamin Eta in 2014.